-1. Withdrawal from ("Dropping") Courses
+2. Withdrawal from ("Dropping") Courses

 Withdrawal from a course (commonly known as "dropping a course") is official once the Law School Registrar's Office has been notified.
-Notification may be made electronically by "dropping" a course online via GGU4YOU or by submitting Schedule Change Request forms.
+Notification may be made electronically by "dropping" a course online via GGU4YOU or by submitting a Schedule Change Request form.
 Oral notification is insufficient.
 Written notifications may be delivered in person, by standard mail, by fax, or by electronic mail.
-Electronic mail must originate from students' e-mail addresses on record with the Law Registrar's Office.
+Electronic mail must originate from the student's email address on record with the Law Registrar's Office.
 The date the written notice is received by the Law School Registrar's Office will be the official date of withdrawal.
 Students should refer to the Law School's Withdrawal Tuition Credit Policy and the Academic Calendar to determine the effect of withdrawals on their accounts.